 Figure 18: The five largest donors to secondary education in sub-Saharan Africa are responsible for over half of spending

 Largest donors to secondary education ODA in sub-Saharan Africa, 2016

 Source: Authors' calculations based on OECD (2017).
 Accessed December 2017.
-Note: [1] Secondary education ODA in volume and share terms is inclusive of "general budget support" and "education unspecified"
+Note: [1] Secondary education ODA is inclusive of "general budget support" and "education unspecified"